When and how to use spot metering for accurate exposure

 What is spot metering in photography?

-Spot metering covers the smallest area of all the metering modes as you measure just 2 – 4% of the frame.
+Spot metering measures exposure using the smallest area of all the metering modes as you measure just 2 – 4% of the frame.

 Because the other metering modes measure much wider areas, they aren’t as targeted as spot metering.